-Luckily, for many the task of deciding where to live in the sprawling city of Mumbai is taken care of by their employer.
-For those going it alone, however, finding accommodation in this metropolis can be both incredibly rewarding and equally frustrating.
+Luckily, for many, the task of deciding where to live in the sprawling city of Mumbai is taken care of by their employer.
+For those going it alone, however, finding accommodation in this metropolis can be daunting and frustrating but also rewarding.
 As one of the most diverse cities in India, there is an astonishing breadth of areas and suburbs in Mumbai to choose from.

-The most important factor in choosing where to live is proximity to work and to schools, if children are involved.
-Commuting in Mumbai can be a hassle – traffic is horrendous and not everyone has the gumption to brave the local trains and buses.
+The most important factors in choosing where to live are proximity to work and, for families with children moving to Mumbai, the location of schools.
+Commuting can be a hassle – traffic is horrendous and not everyone has the gumption to brave the local public transport, at least at first.

 Andheri’s train station is one of the busiest and most hectic in the city – just try getting on a southbound train during the morning rush.
 This means trains come fast and often, but the crush of people might be too much for some expats to handle.

 Juhu is a small, but fashionable neighbourhood located right beside the Arabian Sea.
 The area is home to high-end hotels with swanky restaurants and trendy boutiques.
 Locals flock to Juhu beach on Sunday evenings for a stroll along the waterfront.
 Residents don’t need to venture far from their bungalow home for cocktails at a popular bar with coastal views.